basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 {{#2.0.0-}}
 Riak 1.2 introduced changes in eLevelDB that allow users to tune LevelDB performance for the kinds of "large data" environments that are typical in Riak deployments.
 {{/2.0.0-}}
+{{#2.0.0+}}
+A number of changes have been introduced in the LevelDB backend in Riak 2.0:

+* The sizing and resizing of the file cache and block sizes now occurs automatically during operation, with the goal of maximizing total memory usage across a dynamic number of open databases.
+This optimization occurs in each database (vnode) and affects both total memory allocation and the proportion of memory allocated to the file cache vs. the block cache.
+* Riak users can now set a `delete_threshold` variable that defines the number of tombstones that can be collected in a single `.sst` file before a "grooming" compaction process will be triggered that deletes tombstoned keys until the threshold is once again reached.
+Even when triggered, this type of compaction will only occur when there is a compaction thread immediately available, so that background processes don't overshadow realtime operations.
+{{/2.0.0+}}

 ### Strengths